 Canada’s legal drinking age is set by the provinces.
 In Alberta, Manitoba and Quebec the age is 18, everywhere else it is 19.
 Most provinces also have strict laws against consuming alcohol in public places and low standards for what constitutes “driving while under the influence.”

 Marijuana was legalized for personal consumption across Canada in the fall of 2018.
 In theory, there are a lot of strict laws dictating exactly when, where and how marijuana can be bought, sold, and used, but it’s unclear to what degree these rules will be enforced.
-Prior to 2018, Canada’s anti-pot laws are rarely enforced and offenders rarely face serious punishment.
-Since 2001, it has been legal for Canadian doctors to prescribe marijuana for medical reasons, and in 2014 the federal government authorized the licensing of private retail distribution of medicinal marijuana — a decision which has seen a dramatic increase of pot shops in big cities, most of which promote rather hazy definitions of “medically necessary” pot.
+Prior to 2018, Canada’s anti-pot laws were rarely enforced and offenders rarely faced serious punishment, particularly in big cities.
+Since 2001, it has been legal for Canadian doctors to prescribe marijuana for medical reasons, and in 2014 the federal government authorized the licensing of private retail distribution of medicinal marijuana — a decision which triggered a dramatic increase of pot shops in urban centres, most of which promote rather hazy definitions of “medically necessary” pot.

 Canadians generally take their constitutionally-protected right to free expression (the freedom to say or write whatever you want) very seriously, but the privilege is not an absolute one.
 As discussed in the Canadian Constitution chapter, Canada’s Charter of Rights and Freedoms allows “reasonable limits” to be placed on most civil rights, and over the years the government has used this authority to pass some legal limits on freedom of speech.
 Canada has relatively uncontroversial laws that forbid spreading deliberate, malicious lies about other people (known as slander or libel) as well as copying or attempting to profit from other people’s ideas (copyright infringement).
 It is also generally against the law to use speech to encourage, advise, or provoke the committing of crimes.